 Last week, Mark Omi showed me around some of the agave plants they have in the Oak Park Conservatory, many species of which I’d never seen before.
 If you’d like to see what a blooming agave looks like, one is still on display at the Oak Park Conservatory.

-So on Cinco de Mayo, as you enjoy a Margarita, perhaps at Maya del Sol (which has devoted a whole section of the menu to the cocktail) think on the bat.
+So on Cinco de Mayo, as you enjoy a margarita, perhaps at Maya del Sol (which has devoted a whole section of the menu to the cocktail) or Margaritas Oak Park, think on the bat.
 Be grateful.
 The bats’ search for something good to drink helps you to find something good to drink.